 History- 10th Anniversary celebration of GETCO !

 The first GETCO conference was in Aalborg in 1999.
-Applications of algebraic topology in computer science was a new subject, fostered by seminal papers such as those by Vaughn Pratt in ACM POPL 1991 and Eric Goubault CONCUR 1992 and CONCUR 1993, on the formal methods side, and the ACM STOC 1993 papers by Herlihy-Shavit and Saks-Zaharoglou, on the distributed computing side; brought to attention in the Workshop on New Connections between Mathematics and Computer Science, organized by Jeremy Gunawardena in Cambridge Nov.
+Applications of algebraic topology in concurrency was a new subject, fostered by seminal papers such as those by Vaughn Pratt in ACM POPL 1991 and Eric Goubault CONCUR 1992 and CONCUR 1993, on the formal methods side, and the ACM STOC 1993 papers by Herlihy-Shavit and Saks-Zaharoglou, on the distributed computing side; brought to attention in the Workshop on New Connections between Mathematics and Computer Science, organized by Jeremy Gunawardena in Cambridge Nov.
 1995.
 The following seven GETCO workshops were held as satellites to CONCUR or DISC, the main conferences on concurrency and distributed computing.
 The 2nd was held in Penn State University, in 2000, Aalborg in 2001, Toulouse 2002, Marseille, 2003, Amsterdam 2004, San Francisco 2005, Bonn 2006.
-The 2010 workshop had a broader scope and included other applications of algebraic topology including robotics and shape analysis.
+The 2010 workshop had a broader scope and included further applications of algebraic topology including robotics and shape analysis.
 GETCO was back in Aalborg for its 9th edition in 2015, expanding to topics such as data analysis.
-Since then, a new ESF network ACAT, Applied and Computational Algebraic Topology, has been established, and two books have been published Distributed Computing Through Combinatorial Topology and Directed Algebraic Topology and Concurrency; some of many indications that applications of algebraic topology is now a mature subject, widespread and with impact in many fields.
+Since then, a new ESF network ACAT, Applied and Computational Algebraic Topology, has been established, and two books have been published Distributed Computing Through Combinatorial Topology and Directed Algebraic Topology and Concurrency; some of many indications that applications of algebraic topology to concurrent systems is now a mature subject, widespread and with impact in many fields.
 And now in its 10th edition with GETCO 2018, expanding further to neuroscience and learning applications.

 A special issue of the Journal of Applied and Computational Topology will be dedicated to selected papers from the conference.

-- Combinatorial topology and distributed computing by Sergio Rajsbaum, UNAM
+- Combinatorial topology and distributed computing by Sergio Rajsbaum, UNAM.
+Slides

 The main conference will be Tuesday September 11 to Friday September 14